MWelHeb/04_Descriptive_Statistics/Descriptive_Statistics_3days_course.md

 # <a name="id0"></a>Descriptive Statistics - 3 days course

-During the last several years I have written - among others - a script for a three days course focusing on descriptive statistics combined with some "hands on" exercises and use cases.
+During the last several years I have written - among others - a script focusing on descriptive statistics for practitioners (e.g. in the airline industry) combined with some "hands on" exercises and use cases.
 The script is written for a three days course and focuses content wise on following topics:

 1. Introduction
 2. Displaying Descriptive Statistics